-Priorities: Research programs that increase the quality of meat, milk, and fiber products continue to be a major focus of research.
-Disease management and research are a primary research focus.
-Animal losses due to environmental stresses, disease, and death create the need for an improved understanding of the factors affecting Montana livestock.
-A major effort is being made directed to identify alternative solutions to reducing the cost of animal identification technology.
+Priorities: Disease management and research programs that increase the quality of meat, milk, and fiber products continue to be major areas of research.
+Animal losses due to environmental stresses, disease, and death create the need for an improved understanding of factors affecting Montana livestock.
+A major effort is being directed to identify alternative solutions to reducing the cost of animal identification technology.
 Producers need to grow their profit potential for Montana to maintain or exceed its current national ranking and reputation in the cattle and sheep industry.

-Input: Stakeholder input has been solicited in the strategic planning process and continues as programs are developed, implemented and changed, and as dollars are allocated and reallocated.
-Valuable input has come from The Animal Biosciences Complex Board, Northern Agricultural Research Center Advisory Committee, Montana Beef Advisory Committee, Montana Beef Network Advisory Committee, Montana Wool Growers Advisory Committee, USDA ARS, and other organizations that have a vital interest in livestock production in Montana.
+Input: Stakeholder input has been solicited in the strategic planning process and continues as programs are developed, implemented, and changed, and as dollars are allocated and reallocated.
+Valuable input has come from The Animal Biosciences Complex Board, Northern Agricultural Research Center Advisory Committee, Montana Beef Advisory Committee, Montana Beef Network Advisory Committee, Montana Wool Growers Advisory Committee, USDA-ARS, and other organizations that have a vital interest in livestock production in Montana.